TommasoBorghi29/TommasoBorghi29/README.md

 ## Hi there 👋

+🚀 **Hi, I'm Tommaso Borghi**\
+Passionate about technology, clean code, and building smart solutions.

+👨‍💻 I'm a software developer with a focus on modern, scalable applications — from backend logic to interactive interfaces.
+Whether it's a small script or a full-stack project, I love diving into code that makes a difference.

+🔧 My tools of choice include:

+- Languages: `ANSI C`, `C`, `Python`, `HTML`, `CSS`, `JavaScript`, `TypeScript`
+- Frameworks & Tools: `React`, `Vite`
+- Tech stuff I enjoy: building intuitive UIs, automation, clean architectures, and solving real-world problems with code.

+🧠 I’m always learning — currently exploring AI integration in everyday apps, and working on some personal tools to boost productivity.

+📂 Check out my repositories below — and feel free to connect or contribute!

 <!--
 **TommasoBorghi29/TommasoBorghi29** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.